Advertisement

 Smoking worsens the health problems associated with metabolic syndrome.
 By quitting smoking you can help reduce your risk of heart disease and diabetes.

-It’s important to have regular check-ups with your doctor to measure your weight, cholesterol levels, blood pressure and blood sugar levels.
+It’s important to have regular check-ups with your doctor to measure your weight, waist circumference, cholesterol levels, blood pressure and blood sugar levels.
 Your doctor can also provide support and help you stay motivated to keep up with your new, healthier habits.

-What about medications?
+What about medicines?

 Your doctor may also recommend you take low-dose aspirin, which has been found to reduce the risk of heart attack and stroke when taken on a daily basis.